replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on November 23, 2023

 ### New Features {#new-features-v2023-11-23-0}
-* Allowing multinode kurl clusters up to 10 nodes.
+* Supports multi-node kURL clusters up to 10 nodes.

 ## v2023.11.22-1